-- □ A Getting Started brochure, where you will find a brief description of the items in your box, and how to setup your computer;

-- □ A Specifications sheet, containing a table of specifications, a list of bundled software and an overview of all connectors.

-- □ A Guide to Troubleshooting and Using the VAIO Recovery and Documentation Disc, where you will find solutions to common problems, an explanation of the purpose and use of the VAIO Recovery and Documentation Disc delivered with your computer, and VAIO-Link information.

-- □ Your Sony Guarantee conditions;

-- A Safety Regulations leaflet;

-- A Wireless Lan Regulations leaflet;

-- □ A Modem Regulations leaflet.
+- A Getting Started brochure, where you will find a brief description of the items in your box, and how to setup your computer; - □ A Specifications sheet, containing a table of specifications, a list of bundled software and an overview of all connectors. - □ A Guide to Troubleshooting and Recovering your VAIO System, where you will find solutions to common problems, an explanation of how to recover your computer's system if you need to, and VAIO-Link information. - Your Sony Guarantee conditions; - A Safety Regulations leaflet; - A Modem Regulations leaflet; - A Wireless Lan Regulations leaflet; - □ A Bluetooth Regulations leaflet applying to the Bluetooth function.

-- Depending on your model.